We may earn affiliate commissions for the recommended products. Learn more.

 Social media support✅ Yes❌ No

-Since 1Password is positioning itself as a premium password manager, it comes with more customer support options.
-You can contact them via Twitter, email, or community forums.
-Email seems like a no-brainer, but many users report that they got in touch faster by using Twitter or the forums.
+Since 1Password is positioning itself as a premium password manager, it offers more customer support options.
+You can contact it via Twitter, email, or community forums.
+Email seems like a no-brainer, but many users report getting in touch faster by using Twitter or the forums.
 Live chat would be the best option, but seeing how little password manager providers can do to help you out, this is no surprise.

 Wrapping up